-This statement sets out Colchester Borough Council's actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business, and its supply chains.
-The statement relates to actions and activities during the financial year 1 April 2017 to 31 March 2018.
+This statement sets out Colchester Borough Council's actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking within the organisation, our sub-contractors, partners or supply chains.
+The statement relates to actions and activities during the financial year 1 April 2019 to 31 March 2020.
+It also sets out the plans for improvements in the next year.